sdgreenl/sdgreenl/README.md

 - 👋 Hi, I’m @sdgreenl
-- 👀 I’m interested in EE
+- 👀 I’m interested in CompE
-- 🌱 I’m currently learning SystemVerilog
+- 🌱 I’m currently learning SystemVerilog, C, CSS, HTML, Python
 - 💞️ I’m looking to collaborate on anything that doesn't break the academic honesty policy
 - 📫 How to reach me sdgreenl@purdue.edu